-A former board member, Silas O. Kines, who passed away on January 11, 2012, was also the principal owner of Forklift Tire of Florida and K-2 Industrial Tire, Inc. Forklift Tire of Florida is a distributor primarily of Amerityre's forklift product line.
-During fiscal 2013 and fiscal 2012, Forklift Tire of Florida purchased a total \$0 and \$21,663, respectively, in tire products from Amerityre.
-As of June 30, 2013 and 2012, the accounts receivable balances for Forklift Tire of Florida were \$0 and \$9,255, respectively.
-The terms and conditions of those related-party sales transactions were the same as those afforded to any of Amerityre's customers.
-In accordance with the Commission Agreement, dated February 2, 2011, between Amerityre Corporation and K-2 Industrial Tire, Inc., K-2 is due a five percent (5%) commission on all forklift tire sales.
+A former board member, Silas O. Kines, who passed away on January 11, 2013, was also the principal owner of Forklift Tire of Florida and K-2 Industrial Tire, Inc. Forklift Tire of Florida is a distributor primarily of Amerityre's forklift product line.
+During fiscal 2014 and fiscal 2013, Forklift Tire of Florida did not purchase tire products from Amerityre.

+In accordance with the Commission Agreement with Forklift Tire of Florida, dated February 2, 2011, between Amerityre Corporation and K-2 Industrial Tire, Inc., K-2 is due a five percent (5%) commission on all forklift tire sales.
 In exchange for the forklift models transferred to Amerityre under that agreement, the first \$96,000 in commission payments will be used to extinguish to the long term liability recorded on the transaction.
-As of June 30, 2013, \$18,888 and \$53,840 were recorded for the current and long-term portion, respectively, of the related liability.
+As of June 30, 2014, \$16,013 and \$53,840 (2013 \$18,888 and \$53,840) were recorded for the current and long-term portion, respectively, of the related liability.
 Since his passing, Mr. Kines is no longer considered a related party.
-As a result, the related receivables are not reflected as related party receivables on the balance sheet for the years ended June 30, 2013 and 2012.
+As a result, the related receivables are not reflected as related party receivables on the balance sheet for the years ended June 30, 2014 and 2013.